trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 :numref:`Figure %s <luminapanelplugin13>` shows the default view after clicking the :guilabel:`user` button.
 On the sidebar, the :guilabel:`Favorites` folder is highlighted, with the top tab showing :guilabel:`Applications`.
-You can also view favorite folders and files by clicking the :guilabel:`Places` and :guilabel:`Files` tabs, respectively.
+Favorite folders and files can be viewed by clicking the :guilabel:`Places` and :guilabel:`Files` tabs, respectively.

-Clicking the :guilabel:`gear` icon in the left sidebar will open the :guilabel:`Applications` section of the menu, seen in :numref:`Figure %s <luminapanelplugin14>`.
+Clicking the :guilabel:`gear` icon in the left sidebar opens the :guilabel:`Applications` section of the menu, seen in :numref:`Figure %s <luminapanelplugin14>`.